cyan478/setsInPython/README.md

 # setsInPython
-Work 11: Set your pythons to list comprehension
+Work 11: Implement the list comprehension to your python code.

+For example